 Switzerland has long been known as the luxury watch capital of the world.
 That is because it has a centuries-long history of creating the most elaborate and beautiful hand-made mechanical movements and finished watches.
 Even today, aided by CNC and other machines for cutting, the finest Swiss watch brands still hand—finish and hand-assemble their mechanical calibers.
 Some Swiss brands also utilize automated processes.

 Typically, in Japan, high-tech machinery and high-precision quartz movements allow for the automated building of timepieces.
 Here, too, though, certain high-end brands in Asia build mechanical movements that are finished and assembled by hand.
-For the purposes of this guide, we will focus on Swiss watches vs. Japanese watches, and then we will give a little insight into German watches, as well.
+For the purposes of this article, we will focus on Swiss watches vs. Japanese watches, and then we will give a little insight into German watches, as well.

 History of Watchmaking in Germany, Switzerland, and Japan